queenisabaer/friendventure/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
 - [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) to beautify the code
 - [LanguageTool](https://languagetool.org/) was used to check the grammar and spelling in the README and the Code.
+- [reverso](https://www.reverso.net/) was used to translate text from german to english.
 - [Coloors](https://coolors.co/image-picker) was used to create the colour scheme.
 - [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) was used to convert jpg images into wepb images.
 - [Pixabay](https://www.pixabay.com/de-de/) was used to search and load images